Self Portrait as Charcoal on Paper

 Two human skeletons, one male, one female, of approximately the artists’ own age and build have been carbonised – that is made to be as charcoal, reduced to a pure state of carbon, the very building block of all living things.
 In an age when the release of carbon dioxide into the atmosphere threatens our very existence, the work is a memento mori of our time.

-One of the skulls has a gold crown, symbolic of using wealth to hold back death and decay, still left long after you are gone.
+One of the skulls has a gold crown, symbolic of using wealth to hold back death and decay (but the ultimate futility of it), still left long after you are gone.
 As when one sees a tattoo on a cadaver – the gold filling humanises the remains, the viewer making that connection to themselves.
 Teeth are barometres of our existence: milk teeth, wisdom teeth, the complete loss of our teeth.
 The only part of the body that is inorganic and subsequently cannot be carbonised is the enamel of the teeth.